 Top VPNs for Edge in 2025

 Here are some VPNs that work well with Edge, along with quick notes on Edge compatibility and features.
 The goal is to help Edge users pick a provider that offers both a solid Edge extension and a strong desktop app.
+Vmware ipsec: A Practical Guide to Setting Up IPSec VPNs with VMware NSX Edge, vSphere, and Site-to-Site Connections 2026

 - NordVPN: Well‑rounded option with a robust Edge extension and a strong desktop app.
 Features to look for: automatic kill switch, DNS leak protection, split tunneling on supported platforms, and a large server network.
 NordVPN frequently runs promotions, including long‑term deals.